 While browsing through ComiXology’s “Indie Releases (formerly known as ComiXology Submit),” a book stood out from the others, and it’s called “Telepathetic #1.1,” from Sitcomics.
 The three-page preview showcases the artwork, and it’s fitting for the “school life” genre.
-Having a 99¢ price for a 28 page story sealed the deal, because if the book isn’t sub-par, it’s not a major expense.
+Having a $1.99 price for a 28 page story sealed the deal, and it looks like a fun book to read.

 This is the description for this premiere issue: “First-Timers!
 What if you were fourteen and could read minds?
 Or tell secrets to your best friend telepathically?
 Or mentally control a basketball so you never miss a shot?
 Telepathetic chronicles the surprising and hilarious adventures of Dirk and Marsha, a pair of ninth grade underdogs who gain amazing super-powers only to discover that the most popular girl in school has them too!”